eqlabs/wmm-components/docs/docs/intro.md

 ---
 id: intro
 title: Introduction
+slug: /
 ---

 Web Monetization (WM) is a new technology allowing content creators to easily receive money from their digital goods.
-This collection of components allows media creators (video, audio and text) to start using WM with a simple installation and configuration file, wihtout the need to dig too deeply in the weeds of a new technology and its constantly evolving implementation details.
+This collection of components allows media creators (video, audio and text) to start using WM with a simple installation and configuration file, wihtout the need to dig too deeply in the weeds of a new technology and its evolving implementation details.

 ## Quickstart